clamboley/rag-pipeline/README.md

 # Offline RAG Pipeline for Code Documentation

 A lightweight, easy to use, and completely offline Retrieval-Augmented Generation (RAG) pipeline.
-This tool helps you build a searchable knowledge base from your documentation files without requiring internet access or external APIs.
+This tool helps you build a searchable knowledge base from your code base or documentation files without requiring internet access or external APIs.

 ## 🌟 Features

 - **100% Offline**: Works entirely on your local machine with no internet required
-- **Local Model Support**: Uses locally stored HuggingFace models
-- **Fast Vector Search**: Leverages FAISS for efficient similarity search
 - **Persistent Storage**: Saves and loads indexes from disk
-- **Smart Chunking**: Intelligently splits documents with configurable overlap
+- **Smart Chunking**: Intelligent structure-aware document chunking with configurable overlap
-- **Hybrid Search**: Combines semantic and probabilistic search for better results
+- **Hybrid Search**: Combines semantic (FAISS) and frequency-based (BM25) search for better results
 - **GPU Acceleration**: Optional CUDA support for faster embeddings

 ## 📂 Project Structure